mathren/plotFunc/README.md

   --vb TEXT        Show also matching lines using green.
   --help           Show this message and exit.
 ```

+If called on a pair of folders both for single stars (or both for
+binaries), it first builds a "master" dictionary with of all the
+options MESA reads for each namelist, starting from `inlist` and
+checking if it contains nested namelists.
+It then performs the
+comparison of the "master" dictionaries of the two folders.
+If the
+same `read_extra_star_job_inlist*` (i.e. same number instead of the
+`*`) appears in multiple nested inlists the last read will over-write
+the previous, which is the same behavior as in MESA.
+Same for controls
+and pgstar and the corresponding binary namelists.
+In the case of
+binary folders, it will also compare all the namelists for each of the
+stars in the binary.
+The comparison between the pgstar namelists is
+also disabled by default and can be done using `--pgstar=True` from
+command line.

 The output is similar to the example above for individual inlists.